groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/search/metadata/xls.en.md

 breadcrumb: Search Metadata signatures at Xls with C#

 ############################# Head ############################
-head_title: "Search Metadata signatures in Xls file in C#"
+head_title: "Search for Metadata signatures in Xls file in C#"
-head_description: "Use .NET for searching Metadata signatures in Xls files using a few lines of code."
+head_description: "Use .NET for searching for Metadata signatures in Xls files using a few lines of code."

 ############################# Header ############################
-title: "Search Metadata signatures in Xls file"
+title: "Search for Metadata signatures in Xls file"
-description: ".NET native API to search Metadata signatures in already signed Xls file.
-Perform advanced e-signature operations within your Xls documents using a few lines of code."
+description: ".NET native API allows to search for Metadata signatures in already signed Xls files.
+Perform advanced e-signature search within your Xls documents using a few lines of code."
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false
 button: